aless80/tantrix/README.md

 I removed or commented cfg.TRYING remove rowcol from playConfirmedMove.
-NB: in server.py I commented this: self._confirmedgame.append(rowcolnum) Improved waiting room title and changing name
+NB: in server.py I commented this: self._confirmedgame.append(rowcolnum) Improved waiting room title and changing name gameinprogress is now in config so that I can use it everywhere with no problems

 ## TODO
 Score remains after having displayed it